Add or Append Element to Vector in R?

 6. Append Vector with another Vector

-If you have two vectors, you can append one vector with another by using append() function in R. The following example appends a second vector to the end of the first vector and returns a single vector with all elements.
+If you have two vectors, you can append one vector with another by using the append() function in R. The following example appends a second vector to the end of the first vector and returns a single vector with elements of both vectors.

 # Append vector with another vector